Fabric Building Overhangs

 Overhangs, also known as eave extensions, provide several practical and aesthetic advantages to fabric structures.

-Overhangs are available in any length, from one inch to six feet or more.
+Fabric roof overhang options range from one inch to six feet or more.
 Per building code, overhangs are engineered to carry double the snow load, per square foot, of the roof area.

 Most fabric structure manufacturers can’t add overhangs because a single panel is pulled over the roof and walls.
 Adding an overhang in the middle would cause the fabric to be pulled out of plane and warped, causing maintenance problems in the future.
 With Legacy’s patented attachment system, the roof, walls, and soffits are individually constructed and tensioned for a secure, longer-lasting fit no matter the building shape.